sebdah/dynamic-dynamodb/docs/command_line_options.rst

                             multiple instances of Dynamic DynamoDB.
 Give each instance a unique name and control them separately with the --daemon flag. (default: default)
+      --pid-file-dir PID_FILE_DIR
+                            Directory where pid file is located in.
+Defaults to /tmp

     DynamoDB options:
       -r REGION, --region REGION